i-am-b-soto/The-Engirls-WebComic/README.md

 ##### List of upcoming features/pending bugs:
-- Blog Posts to have cool hover effect
-- Custom Emails for admin
+- Blog Posts to have cool hover effect x Custom Emails for admin
 - Default email entered on subscription form based on user's logged in email
 - Cool landing page title effects